-Let’s touch on the multitude of benefits that this brings about for the bettor.
+Now, let’s touch on the multitude of benefits that these apps bring about for a sports bettor.

 Advantages to Sports Betting Apps